NFA-NRCWE/fungal_germination_identification/README.md

 1. Run Segmentation + Object Track modules on video
 2. Perform quality control and filtering to verify that no debris or sugar crystals have been misidentified
 3. Export to Excel files.
-4. Convert Excel files to a Python or R-friendly format using `combine_excel_sheets`
+4. Convert Excel files to a Python- or R-friendly format using `combine_excel_sheets`
 5. Rename time columns (marked as Repetition BLANK) to match the time of the experiment using the `rename_repetition_columns` functions
     - `rename_repetition_columns` is design for experimetns read evey 4 hours for 20 hours and then every 2 hours till the termination of experiment
     - `rename_repetition_columns2` is design for experimetns read once an hour till the termination of experiment